JLeonelMartins/appliance-store-platform/README.md

 6. Sales Service
 7. Notification Service
 8. API Gateway
+9. Frontend Client
 ```

-Each main service should run with the `dev` profile when working locally from IntelliJ.
+Each main backend service should run with the `dev` profile when working locally from IntelliJ.

 Example environment variables: